 Crochet coat hangers are a fun project that many people overlook.
 They don't require a lot of yarn, so they can be great for using up scraps.
 They are a vintage-inspired home decor item, but there are many contemporary styles for this item.
 When you open your closet, you will smile, because all of your clothes will be neatly organized on very pretty handmade hangers.
-Crochet hanger covers are practically as well; your clothes won't slip off of the hanger and even the most delicate... fabrics are safe atop soft crochet.
+Crochet hanger covers are practical as well; your clothes won't slip off of the hanger and even the most delicate fabrics are safe atop soft crochet.
 These crochet patterns offer a variety of lovely clothes hanger cover designs to choose from.

 01 of 10

 This free crochet hanger pattern is designed to work with DK-weight scrap yarn.
 This is a single crochet pattern (written as UK double crochet).
 You work from one end back to the center, repeat for the second side, and seam the two pieces together in the middle.
-This is a very simple crochet pattern intended to fit a wooden hanger that is approximately 2 centimeters in width.
+This is a very simple crochet pattern intended to fit a wooden hanger that is approximately two centimeters in width.

 02 of 10

 Learn how to crochet a cover for any hanger with this free tutorial.
 Her patterns allow you a lot of choices, including whether you want to work with single crochet, half double crochet or double crochet stitches.
 She explains how to adapt the pattern to fit any hanger.
 The pattern has an optional scalloped edge.

 Crochet scallops can be a nice design detail to edge a crocheted hanger.
 This design uses super simple single crochet stitches to cover a plastic hanger with yarn.
 Then the bottom edge is scalloped.
 This is a very easy design but one that really stands out.
 It's great for people who often have empty hangers, as the scallops will show best when nothing hangs on them.
 They will also peek through dresses with thin straps for a pretty effect.